suse-edge/suse-edge.github.io/docs/quickstart/slemicro-utm-aarch64.md

 Ignition.

 **Combustion** is a dracut module that enables you to configure your system on its first boot.
-Combustion reads a provided file called script and executes commands in it and thus performs changes to the file system.
-You can use Combustion to change the default partitions, set users\' passwords, create files, install packages, etc.
+Combustion reads a provided file called `script` and executes commands in it and thus performs changes to the file system.
+You can use Combustion to change the default partitions, set users' passwords, create files, install packages, etc.

-The Combustion dracut module is invoked after the ignition.firstboot argument is passed to the kernel command line.
+The Combustion dracut module is invoked after the `ignition.firstboot` argument is passed to the kernel command line.
 Combustion then reads the configuration from script.
 Combustion tries to configure the network, if the network flag has been found in script.
 After `/sysroot` is mounted,